-In late July you will receive access to our online Residence Acceptance Process that will include your residence fee statement, residence contract and building assignment.
-Residence fees are due no later than August 9.
+In mid July you will receive access to our online Residence On-boarding Process (ROP) that will include your residence fee statement, residence contract and building assignment.
+Residence fees are due no later than August 2, 2016.
 If you do not submit your first instalment of residence fees by the deadline date, your residence space will be canceled.
 If space permits you will then be placed in temporary housing.
-Fees may be paid in full or in two instalments, however, there is a charge of $80 if paying in two instalments.
-The minimum first-term instalment is $6,000 ($4,000 for Alumni House and London Hall residents without a meal plan).
-This payment is in addition to the full residence deposit fee of $800, which will be credited to your account.
-Second instalment payments are due January 14, 2014.
+The minimum first-term instalment is $7,000 ($4,000 for Alumni House and London Hall residents without a meal plan).
+This payment is in addition to the full residence prepayment fee of $800, which will be credited to your account.
+Second instalment payments are due January 10, 2017.

 For detailed payment information, please visit Payment Plan

 OSAP funds are disbursed after you arrive at the University in September.
 In order to receive your funding, please refer to the Student Financial Services website for information on how to pick up and process your OSAP documents.
 If you are an OSAP recipient, you are still required to pay $4,000 on or before August 2, 2016 and you may defer $3,000 to September 30, 2016.

 No. The charges are prorated from the time you accept an offer for a single room.

 As regulations provide that tenure will be for the full academic year (e.g. for undergraduates September to April), applications for withdrawal will be considered only under exceptional circumstances.
 Withdrawal will be contingent on your assuming financial responsibility for your full fee (including meal plan overhead costs) until a replacement acceptable to the Division of Housing and Ancillary Services has taken up residence and has assumed financial responsibility for the remainder of the full residence fee.
 Prior to leaving, you are also required to fill out a withdrawal form, which is available at the front desk.